Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Effects of interactions and dimensionality

-where we have used the relationship $N\sim C_0 A^2 a^2 b$ as $b/a\to 0$ to replace the (amplitude) variational parameter $A$ with the particle number $N$ (which normalizes the trial wavefunction), and the numbers $C_0, \dots, C_3$ are independent of the variational parameters $A$, $a$, and $b$.
-To reach Eq.~(\ref{Epot_variational}), we took the thin-shell limit, $b/a\to 0$, such that $\Omega$ remained fixed and assumed the variational parameter $a$ was close to the location of the bubble trap's potential minimum $s_l\sqrt{\Delta}$.
+where we used the relationship $N \sim C_0 A^2 a^2 b$ as $b/a\to 0$ to replace the (amplitude) variational parameter $A$ with the particle number $N$ (which normalizes the trial wavefunction), we introduced coefficients $C_0, \dots, C_3$ (and $C_2'$) which do not change as the system is expanded, $\omega_\text{sh}\equiv\omega_0 \sqrt{\Delta/\Omega}$ is the frequency of the effective shifted harmonic oscillator one obtains in the thin shell limit of the bubble trap, and in order to reach Eq.~(\ref{Epot_variational}), we took the thin shell limit such that $\Omega$ remained fixed and assumed the variational parameter $a$ was close to the location of the bubble trap's potential minimum: $a \sim s_l\sqrt{\Delta}$.
 For clarity, in Eq.~(\ref{Epot_variational}) we also subtracted off the contribution due to the bubble trap reference energy $\Omega \frac{\hbar\omega_0}{2}$.

 From these asymptotic results, one finds that the fraction of energy stored in interactions relative to the total energy becomes vanishingly small in the thin-shell limit.
 This occurs because the ratio of interaction energy over kinetic energy is proportional to $N b /a^2$.
 Therefore, for fixed particle number, the zero-temperature interaction energy fraction tends toward zero for increasingly thin shells.
+Using this result we can further simplify our expression for the trap potential energy by recalling that in the noninteracting system the thickness of a thin shell scales as $s_l (\Omega / \Delta)^{1/4}$.
+By substituting this into Eq.~(\ref{Epot_variational}), one finds the trap potential energy, just as the kinetic energy, scales as $N / b^2$.